Sherlock & Co.: Reception

 The podcast was reviewed by The Times critic Patricia Nicol as a "smash hit in filling the void left by the Benedict Cumberbatch drama".

 Awards

-Sherlock & Co. is an ARIAS 2024 award winner at The Radio Academy.
+Sherlock & Co. won first place in the Pod Bible Listener Polls 2023 in the Audio Drama category.
+The podcast is also an ARIAS 2024 Silver award winner for "Best Drama" at The Radio Academy.
 The podcast was shortlisted in the "fiction" and "best new" categories at the British Podcast Awards 2024.
-The podcast also won first place in the Pod Bible Listener Polls 2023 in the Audio Drama category.